mmiara/react-resume/README.md

 ### 7. Deploy to Vercel and enjoy your new Resume Website

 Deploying your new site to Vercel is simple, and can be done by following their guide [here.](https://vercel.com/guides/deploying-nextjs-with-vercel) When you're all done and the build succeeds, you should be given a url for your live site, go there and you'll see your new personal resume website!
 Congratulations!

+## Build Docker image and deploy to EC2 instance

+docker build -t test:tag

+docker tag test:tag michaelmiara/mm-resume:initial

+docker push michaelmiara/mm-resume:initial

+### Log into your EC2 instance

+docker run -d -p 80:3000 --name mm-resume michaelmiara/mm-resume:draft1

+### Route53

+Create an A record, and use the public DNS name of the EC2 instance as the target.
+If deleted, remember to change this entry.